Duality between coalescence times and exit points in last-passage percolation models: introduction and main results

 \item[(ii)] For any sequence of lattice points $(\yy_n)_{n\geq 1}$ such that

 we have

-\end{itemize} Another important property of semi-infinite geodesics with the same direction is coalescence.
+\end{itemize} Convergence of a sequence of finite paths $(\gamma_n)_{n\geq 0}$ to a semi-infinite path $\gamma$ means that, for every finite set $K\subseteq\ZZ^2$, $\gamma_n$ and $\gamma$ will coincide inside $K$, eventually.
+Another important property of semi-infinite geodesics with the same direction is coalescence.
 The symbol $\concat$ below stands for the concatenation of two paths. \begin{itemize} \item[(iii)] For any $\xx,\yy\in\ZZ^2$ there exists $\cc\in\ZZ^2$ such that